Lawn Repair & Restoration in Atlantic County, NJ

 The key is doing it right the first time instead of guessing.
 We've been working in South Jersey long enough to know what grows well here and what doesn't.
 We select seed blends suited to your specific conditions, time the work to give new grass the best chance of survival, and make sure the soil is ready to support healthy growth.
 If your lawn needs a fresh start, we're the team to call.
 Combine your lawn repair with an ongoing lawn care program and you'll keep that progress going season after season.

-Common Lawn Problems We Fix in South Jersey
+What Common Lawn Problems Do We Fix in South Jersey?

 South Jersey lawns deal with a unique set of challenges.
 Sandy Pinelands soil drains fast and doesn't hold nutrients well.
 Humid summers breed fungal diseases like brown patch and dollar spot.
 Heavy foot traffic and clay pockets create compaction that chokes out root growth.
 Shade from mature trees thins turf in neighborhoods across Northfield and Linwood.
 And grubs — they're everywhere in Atlantic County.
 We've seen and fixed all of it.
 Whatever your lawn is dealing with, we can diagnose the cause and put together a plan to get it back on track.